vmware-archive/cascade/README.md

 because it cannot statically prove that the module you declared will instantiate correctly in every possible program context.

-#### Why does cascade warn that x is undeclared when I declare Foo, but not when I instantiate it (Part 1)?
+#### Why does Cascade warn that x is undeclared when I declare Foo, but not when I instantiate it (Part 1)?
 ```verilog
 localparam x = 0;
 module Foo();